 A practicum allows a student to apply subject theory learned to a specific project and/or research under the direct supervision of a professor/expert in the field.
 The student often has limited responsibility for the project.
 It may also allow students to have a field experience in real life environment.
 Students undergoing practicum, for example, may see firsthand how classroom teachings can apply, but typically are not given the responsibility of teaching a class.
 Practicum students do not receive a salary.

 An internship involves working full-time on the job utilizing the training and knowledge of the specific field.
 The intern is fully responsible for the assignment and is expected to commit to a specified length of time per the agreement/contract.
 This arrangement benefits both the intern and the employer.
 Internships may or may not be paid.
 An internship is usually a precursor to a professional career.

 |Lille, France (summer)|

 Designing Your Own Internship Abroad

-Students interested in designing their own internships abroad should identify and request an appropriate department faculty member to sponsor and oversee the proposed internship via Faculty-Sponsored Study Tours.
+Students interested in designing their own internships abroad should identify an appropriate department faculty member and request him/her to sponsor and oversee the proposed internship via Faculty-Sponsored Study Tours.